-I have neither right nor authority to speak on international politics, I go with what I read and a little common sense.
-What it means to be a citizen of Britain, UK and EU, I will never know.
-But I am a human, and if everything they say about Boris Johnson, about he just wanting to make a point, about how Leave voters are really regretting their votes, I worry, for what it might mean for the rest of the world’s leadership and democracies.
+I have neither the right nor authority to speak on international politics, I go with what I read and a little common sense.
+What it means to be a citizen of Britain, the UK and the EU, I will never know.
+But I am a human, and if everything they say about Boris Johnson, about he just wanted to make a point, about how Leave voters are really regretting their votes, I worry, about what it might mean for the rest of the world’s leading and democracies.

-Since I wrote this article, another, an even more disastrous election has come and gone.
-Not much has changed besides the geography.
+Since I wrote this article, another, even more, disastrous election has come and gone.
+Not much has changed besides geography.
 Let’s see what 2017 shows us.

 *Feature Image Courtesy – Ebookee